-Reinsurance receivables are valued in SII on the same basis as for Dutch GAAP except as follows:

-- Reinsurance recoverables are valued using Solvency II reserving methodologies as a key input, as opposed to Dutch GAAP reserving methodologies.
+Reinsurance receivables are valued in SII on the same basis as for Dutch GAAP except for reinsurance recoverables which are valued using Solvency II reserving methodologies as a key input, as opposed to Dutch GAAP reserving methodologies.

 Changes made to the recognition and valuation bases used or on estimations made during the year During the year there were no changes made to the recognition or valuation basis or estimation processes.